wentuoc/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `wishlist`, `recipes`, `bye` and `clear`) will be ignored. e.g. if the command specifies `bye 123`, it will be interpreted as `bye`.

-* The command inputs are case-insensitive.
-The meal(s) will be sorted alphabetically by the meal name irrespective of the letter casings in both recipes list and the user's wishlist.
-The ingredient(s) in each meal will also be sorted in the same manner.
+* The command inputs are **case-insensitive**.

-* Whitespaces around parentheses and commas, as well as trailing whitespaces, are ignored, but spaces in meal and ingredient names are preserved.
+* Whitespaces around the commas and **exterior** part of parentheses for the ingredient cost (provided that the order of the parentheses is correct): &larr; `()` &rarr;, as well as trailing whitespaces, are ignored, but spaces in meal and ingredient names are preserved.

+* Please **do not** include whitespaces:
+  1. within the command keywords
+  2. within keywords with `/`
+  3. within the **interior part** of the parentheses for the ingredient cost (provided that the order of the parentheses is correct): `(`&rarr; &larr;`)`
+  4. within the input cost for `/mcost` filter method and the input ingredient cost enclosed within the parentheses.

 ### Viewing help: `help`